cheks123/CLI-Weather-Application-in-Python/Readme.md

 ### Example
 python main.py irkutsk

-The above example will give the weather information of Parish
+The above example will give the weather information of irkutst

+## Acknowledgement
+Realpython.com